Jiva Goswami: Literary contributions

 After the passing of Rupa and Sanatana, Jiva Goswami became the foremost authority in the Gaudiya Vaishnava line.
 In 1542 Jiva established one of the prominent and important temples in the Vrindavana area, the Radha Damodara mandir, installing deities of Radha and Krishna that had been personally carved by Rupa Goswami.
 At that time he also established the Vishva Vaishnava Raja Sabha (World Vaishnava Association) and the Rupanuga Vidyapitha, an educational facility for Gaudiya Vaishnavas to study the works of Rupa and Sanatana.
 His erudition and spirituality were so famous that the Moghul emperor Akbar became his ardent admirer and donated paper for his writing.

+Jiva's name is recorded in several legal documents concerning land for the Gosvami's temples; the most significant is an edict of 1568 in which the Mughal emperor Akbar gave official recognition to the custodians of the Madana-mohana and Govindadeva temples, issued at the request of Todar Mal, who in turn had acted on behalf of Jiva.
+According to Ravi M. Gupta, Rūpa Gosvāmī had apparently already died by this time, leaving legal responsibility for the temples with Jiva.

 In 1558, Jiva instructed his students, Narottama Dasa, Srinivasa Acarya and Shyamananda, to go to Bengal and propagate the Gaudiya Vaishnava philosophy and to take with them the original manuscripts that had been written by Rupa and Sanatana.

 One of Jiva's main theological contributions was to present Chaitanya's teachings as “the epitome of the Vedas.”
 To do so, Jiva should claim that the Bhagavata Purana, which Chaitanya regarded as the key Hindu scripture, was indeed part of the Vedas, while it was not generally considered as “part of the canonical Veda” at that time.
 Jiva proceeded to “extend the scope of the Veda to include the epics and the Purānas,” and concluded that the Bhagavata Purana was “scripture par excellence”.
 In fact, he shifted “the locus of scriptural authority from the Veda to the Bhāgavata,” which had important, if controversial, consequences for the subsequent development of Hindu theology.